Melting of heavy quarkonia in QGP using deep neural networks: Summary and Conclusions

 Second, an important improvement will be to generalize the current static potential framework to an open quantum system treatment.
 In such a formalism, the heavy quarkonium is treated as an evolving subsystem interacting with a thermalized QGP environment, described dynamically via stochastic Langevin or Lindblad equations.
 This would allow for a first-principles computation of real-time decoherence, non-Markovian effects, and medium-induced transitions between bound and unbound states, providing a more realistic picture of quarkonium survival and regeneration in heavy-ion collisions.

 In addition to these methodological advancements, future studies will systematically extend the present analysis to include P-wave states, explore finite momentum effects, and incorporate dynamical quark masses with explicit chiral symmetry restoration.
-Such improvements will further tighten the connection between theory and the wealth of high-precision quarkonium data from RHIC, LHC, and forthcoming facilities like the Electron-Ion Collider.
+Such improvements will further strengthen the connection between theory and the wealth of high-precision quarkonium data from RHIC, LHC, and forthcoming facilities, such as the Electron-Ion Collider.